 Information contained in this annex is intended to assist procurement agencies who plan to perform a full prequalification of oxytocin injection products.
 When assessing the complete quality/chemical, manufacturing and control (CMC) documentation, assessors should consider the following particular information on oxytocin injection.

-As of February 2018, there is no oxytocin API prequalified by the WHO PQP.
+As of June 2022, there is one oxytocin API pregualified by the WHO PQP.